 The 2019/20 budget has been built for the Alliance and the budget requirement apportioned to each Force in accordance with the agreed cost sharing approach.
-However, one significant change in April 2019, is the non-pooling of the local policing element of the budget, which has brought with it a reduction in costs for Warwickshire in 2019/20 of around £1.6m.
-A Comprehensive Spending Review is expected in 2019, but no details regarding its content have been anticipated for financial planning purposes at this stage.
-The ending of the strategic alliance mid-way though the 2019/20 financial year brings some uncertainty and greater risk to the budget setting process, but the overriding assumption is that transitional and new services post Alliance will be delivered within the same budget envelope.
-The reserves strategy supports the budget and medium term financial plan and mitigates the financial risk arising from the ending of the Alliance, along with the ongoing detailed monitoring and review of services delivery and costs.
-In setting the budget the PCC has had regard to:
+One significant change in April 2019, is the non-pooling of the local policing element of the budget, which has brought with it a reduction in costs for Warwickshire in 2019/20 of around £1.6m.
+A Comprehensive Spending Review was expected in 2019, but no details regarding its content have been included in the MTFP.
+The ending of the strategic alliance mid-way though the 2019/20 financial year brought some uncertainty and greater risk to the budget setting process for 2019/20.
+The reserve and borrowing strategy supported the PCC's Budget and MTFP.
+The approved Budget assumed Warwickshire Police would meet the full cost of transition out of the alliance.
+As stated previously a Settlement for reasonable costs has been reached with West Mercia, which has improved Warwickshire Police's financial standing.

+In setting the Budget the PCC has regard to:

-- National targets and objectives including the Strategic Policing Requirement; - The priorities within the police and crime plan and any likely changes to these for 2019/20; - The outcome of public consultation: - The plans and policies of other partner agencies relating to community safety and crime reduction; - The policy of the Government on public spending as set out by the chancellor, and more specifically in accordance with the final financial settlement for 2019/20, received in January 2019, which gave increased precept flexibility in 2019/20; - The medium term financial obligations, including the delivery of existing savings plans; - Prudent use of the financial reserves; - The constant drive for continuous improvement and value for money, and; - The ending of the Strategic Alliance with West Mercia in October 2019.
+- National targets and objectives including the Strategic Policing Requirement; - The priorities within the police and crime plan and any likely changes to these for 2019/20; - The outcome of public consultation; - The plans and policies of other partner agencies relating to community safety and crime reduction; - The policy of the Government on public spending as set out by the chancellor, and more specifically in accordance with the final financial settlement for 2019/20, received in January 2019, which gave increased precept flexibility in 2019/20; - The medium term financial obligations, including the delivery of existing savings plans;

+- Prudent use of the financial reserves; - The constant drive for continuous improvement and value for money, and; - The ending of the Strategic Alliance with West Mercia in April 2020, and to ensure service delivery is maintained and where possible improved as the force transitions and the impact on staff, and local communities is minimised wherever possible.